Jayman391/bertcli/README.md

 # Large Natural Language Processing

-This project is currently a CLI wrapper for the BERTopic topic modeling package as well as infrastructure to continue adding features to said CLI.
-The goal of this package is to be able run several distinct NLP related algorithms either in parallel or directly through the provided CLI.
+The goal of this package is to be able run several distinct NLP related algorithms in parallel either within users own projects or through a provided CLI, currently a wrapper for the BERTopic topic modeling package.
+There is also infrastructure to continue adding new features to said CLI as well as use existing components of the CLI within users own projects.

 ## Table of Contents